crmlatte/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
   * Use case ends.

-**Use case: UC4 - Record student's GitHub account**
+**Use case: UC4 - Add student's GitHub account**

 **MSS**

-1. User requests to record a student's GitHub account.
+1. User requests to add GitHub account to a student.
 2. User specifies which student to add to.
-3. System records the GitHub account down.
+3. System adds the GitHub account to the student.
 4. Use case ends.

 **Extensions**